The Battle of Huế, fifty years later: the first draft of history as “a vital public service”

 Neil Gaiman on Ursula K. Le Guin: “a magic of true speaking”

-Forthcoming from Library of America: Summer–Fall 2016
+Forthcoming from Library of America: Fall 2018

 A champion of America’s great writers and timeless works, Library of America guides readers in finding and exploring the exceptional writing that reflects the nation’s history and culture.

 From poetry, novels, and memoirs to journalism, crime writing, and science fiction, the more than 300 volumes published by Library of America are widely recognized as America’s literary canon.

 With contributions from donors, Library of America preserves and celebrates a vital part of our cultural heritage for generations to come.